Arnold Krupat

-Arnold Krupat, Ph.D. (born 1941) is an American author and Professor of Literature at Sarah Lawrence College in Bronxville, New York.
-His work has been published in Nineteenth-Century Fiction, The Quest, and Sarah Lawrence Journal.
-He is a recipient of six fellowships from the National Endowment for the Humanities, and has also held a Fulbright Fellowship, an Woodrow Wilson Fellowship, and a Guggenheim Fellowship.
+Arnold Krupat (born 1941) is an American academic who is a retired emeritus professor of literature at Sarah Lawrence College in Bronxville, New York.
+His academic work focuses on Native American literature and is informed by critical theory.

-Personal background
+Youth and education

 Krupat was born in 1941 in the Bronx, New York and grew up in the Jacob Riis Housing Projects on the lower east side of Manhattan.
 He went to public grade school and then to Stuyvesant High School, from which he graduated in 1958.

 He attended New York University's Washington Square College of Arts and Science on scholarship, earning his bachelor's degree summa cum laude and Phi Beta Kappa in 1962.
 From 1962 to 1963, he spent a year at the Universite de Strasbourg on a Fulbright Fellowship.
 After returning to New York, he entered graduate school at Columbia University on a Woodrow Wilson Foundation Fellowship.
-He received his Ph.D from Columbia with honors in 1967.
+He received his Ph.D. from Columbia with honors in 1967.

-Family

-In 1962, Krupat married Kitty Weiss; the couple divorced in 1966.